 - 2 lb butternut squash, peeled & diced

-- 1 lb white sweet potatoes, peeled & diced (Jorik’s original recipe uses idaho potatoes)
+- 1 lb sweet potatoes or potatoes, peeled & diced (Jorik’s original recipe uses Idaho potatoes)

 - 1 celery stalk, diced

 - 6–8 pieces bacon, cooked & crumbled (split into 2 halves)